michaeldasheep/cie-downloader/README.md

 ## Limitations
 * Can only download from 2010 onwards
-* Only one season and paper at a time
+* Only one paper at a time

 ## Working Site Directory URLs
 * https://pastpapers.papacambridge.com/directories/CAIE/CAIE-pastpapers/upload/ - <b>USE THIS FOR MOST CIRCUMSTANCES</b>